heatd/Onyx/doc/syscall.md

 # System Calls

-The kernel exposes the system calls to the user-space by the interrupt vector 0x80(128 decimal).
-In the future, syscall will be supported.
+The kernel exposes the system calls to the user-space by the syscall instruction.

+## System Call ABI
+Arguments are passed to the kernel by the x86_64 registers rdi, rsi, rdx, r8, r9 and r10.
+The return value is passed by the rax register.
+Errno also gets passed through rax, as -errno.

 ## Table of System calls